Create an Aggregate Blog using Planet Venus on Ubuntu 12.04 (Precise Pangolin)

 The Planet (Venus) Feed Aggregator takes a collection of RSS feeds and generates what its founders call a “River of News” feed that combines posts from all sources into a single coherent stream.
 Thus, this software is useful for providing a simple and consolidated overview of ongoing output from selected blogs.
 Written and configured in Python and run regularly using cron, Planet Venus is an updated variant of the popular Planet software.

-Before beginning to follow this guide, we assume that you have completed the getting started guide.
-If you’re new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
+Before beginning to follow this guide, we assume that you have completed the Setting Up and Securing a Compute Instance guide.
+If you’re new to Linux server administration, you may be interested in our introduction to Linux concepts guide , beginner’s guide and administration basics guide .
 Beyond this, Planet requires a web server to provide access to the resources it creates, but this document does not depend on specific web server software software.

 Before we begin the installation of the Planet software, perform the following commands to make sure your system’s package repository is up to date and all of the latest packages have been installed: